Are there interesting things to do in Vegas besides gambling?

-Sin City, as Las Vegas is often nicknamed, is of course known for its large number of casinos offering world class gambling.
-But as I discovered on my recent visit to this incredible city, isolated in the Nevada desert, Las Vegas also has a lot to offer tourists like me who are not really interested in spending hours and hours in dark, overly air-conditioned casinos.
+Sin City, as Las Vegas is often nicknamed, is of course known for its large number of casinos offering world-class gambling.
+But, as I discovered on my recent visit to this incredible city, Las Vegas also has a lot to offer tourists like me who are not really interested in spending hours and hours in dark, overly air-conditioned casinos.

-From world class dining to a shark dive or a helicopter ride, it’s all possible in Las Vegas!
+From world-class dining to a helicopter ride or driving in a Lamborghini.
+It’s all possible in Las Vegas!

 They say it about New York but Las Vegas definitely is a city that never sleeps.
 Not only will you find people gambling any time of day, or night, but you can also always find something else to keep you entertained in Las Vegas…

 Things to Do in Las Vegas Besides Gambling

 1. Walk The Strip

 If you only have a vague picture in your head of Las Vegas, I’m sure it’s an image of ‘The Strip’: a stretch of Las Vegas Boulevard South that holds most of Las Vegas’s famous hotels with unique creations such as its own version of both the Eiffel Tower and the Statue of Liberty.

 The Strip is the one part of Las Vegas you can’t miss on a first visit here.

 If you don’t like walking or if it’s just too hot (you are in the desert after all!) ask your hotel for available shuttles or take a tram or the monorail to get from one hotel to the next.